 ParentShield doesn’t carry out credit checks, so it’s suitable regardless of your credit rating.

-ParentShield is partnered with all four major UK networks – namely Three, EE, Vodafone, and O2.
-It can roam between networks according to which one has the best signal at any given time, so you’ll always have the best possible coverage.
+ParentShield has two types of plan.
+One is a single-network SIM running on EE, and the other is an all-network SIM that can roam between Three, EE, Vodafone, and O2, according to which one has the best signal at any given time, so you’ll always have the best possible coverage.

-With the might of every network behind it, ParentShield has almost comprehensive 4G coverage, as you can see in the chart below.
+With the might of every network behind it, ParentShield has almost comprehensive coverage, but in the chart below we’re looking specifically at EE’s coverage, since some of its plans limit you to that.

 Network Type |